eagle840/katacoda-labs/jekyll/step1.md

 Note the server will output the logs straight to the terminal, and we need to ctrl-c to continue to enter commands.

-Lets stop the service with ctrl-c
-`echo "Send Ctrl+C before running Terminal"`{{execute interrupt}}
+Lets stop the service with ctrl-c or execute the following `echo "Send Ctrl+C before running Terminal"`{{execute interrupt}}

 and start the same process, run running it in the background by adding '&' to the end of the command.